- > Why aren't 32-bit apps supported in Catalina?

 How to check if apps will work in Catalina

-macOS Catalina will not run 32-bit apps at all, therefore the first thing to do is to check whether any of the apps you are currently using on your Mac are 32-bit and make plans to stop relying on them by September 2019 if you want to update to the new version of macOS.
+macOS Catalina will not run 32-bit apps at all, so the first thing to do is to check whether any of the apps you are currently using on your Mac are 32-bit and make plans to stop relying on them if you want to update to the new version of macOS.

-- Click on the Apple logo in the left corner of your Mac screen.
+- Click on the Apple logo in the top-left corner of your Mac screen.

 - Choose About This Mac.